NBISweden/sda-cli/README.md

 ### Download the crypt4gh public key

 The files that are uploaded to the SDA/BP services, need to be encrypted with the correct public key.
-Depending on the service you want to use, this key can be downloaded using this command <strong>if you are uploading to the SDA</strong>:
+Depending on the service you want to use, this key can be downloaded using this command **if you are uploading to the SDA**:
 ```bash
 wget https://raw.githubusercontent.com/NBISweden/EGA-SE-user-docs/main/crypt4gh_key.pub
 ```
-or this command <strong>if you are uploading to Big Picture</strong>:
+or this command **if you are uploading to Big Picture**:
 ```bash
 wget https://raw.githubusercontent.com/NBISweden/EGA-SE-user-docs/main/crypt4gh_bp_key.pub
 ```